 Applications will not be accepted after the deadline date.
-Extensions may be granted but not unless approved 10 business days prior to the deadline.
+Extensions may be granted but the applicant must notify the program manager at least 10 business days prior to the deadline.
 If funding becomes available in the program new applications may be accepted.